learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

-1. What is `this` in JavaScript?
+1. What is JSX?
+What is one syntax difference between HTML and JSX?

 Your answer:

 Researched answer:

-2. What is React?
-Why would you use it?
+2. What is yarn?
+What file(s) are modified in a React application when you run yarn?

 Your answer:

 Researched answer:

-3. Which lifecycle method is required in a React class component?
+3. What is an anonymous function in JavaScript?

 Your answer:

 Researched answer:

-4. What is JSX?
-What is one syntax difference between HTML and JSX?
+4. What is the difference between a class and an object?

 Your answer:

 Researched answer:

-5. What is yarn?
-What file(s) are modified in a React application when you run yarn?
+5. What is the difference between state and props in React?

 Your answer:

 Researched answer:

-6. STRETCH: What is an anonymous function in JavaScript?
+6. STRETCH: Which is the difference between a div and a span?

 Your answer:

 Researched answer:

 ## Looking Ahead: Terms for Next Week

-1. Conditional rendering:
+1. Object-oriented programming:

-2. Object-oriented programming:
+2. Ruby:

-3. Ruby:
+3. Implicit return:

 4. Ruby blocks: